cortex-js/cortex-js.github.io/kb-mathlive.md

 A URL fragment pointing to the directory containing the fonts necessary to render a formula.

-These fonts are available in the `/dist/fonts` directory of the SDK.
+These fonts are available in the `/fonts` directory of the npm package.

 Customize this value to reflect where you have copied these fonts, or to use the CDN version.